Learning Markovian Dynamics with Spectral Maps: Introduction

-In this Communication, we present spectral map~\cite{rydzewski2023spectral}, an unsupervised machine-learning technique inspired by diffusion map~\cite{nadler2006diffusion,coifman2008diffusion,singer2008non} and parametric dimensionality reduction~\cite{hinton2006reducing,maaten2009learning,zhang2018unfolding,rydzewski2021multiscale,rydzewski2022reweighted}.
-Spectral map learns CVs by maximizing a spectral gap between slow and fast eigenvalues of a Markov transition matrix, preventing memory effects, which leads to effective slow dynamics relevant to the physical system.
-We improve the training algorithm by introducing an adaptive algorithm that allows spectral map to represent accurately the multiscale free-energy landscape of long-lived metastable states.
+In this Communication, we further improve spectral map~\cite{rydzewski2023spectral}, an unsupervised statistical learning technique inspired by diffusion map~\cite{nadler2006diffusion,coifman2008diffusion,singer2008non} and parametric dimensionality reduction~\cite{hinton2006reducing,maaten2009learning,zhang2018unfolding,rydzewski2021multiscale,rydzewski2022reweighted}.
+Spectral map constructs slow CVs to describe Markovian dynamics by maximizing the spectral gap between slow and fast eigenvalues of a Markov transition matrix, increasing timescale separation, and preventing memory effects.
+We improve the learning process of spectral map by implementing an adaptive algorithm to estimate transition probabilities, enabling the representation of multiscale and heterogeneous free-energy landscapes with long-lived metastable states according to their physical characteristics.
 Finally, through a standard Markov state model analysis, we validate that CVs constructed by spectral map encode dominant slow relaxation timescales.